What is Backlog Refinement?

-Backlog Refinement and Scrum
+The Backlog Refinement in the Scrum Guide

 The Backlog Refinement is not an officially defined part of Scrum like the Daily Scrum or the Sprint Planning, but it is recommended to do it as a regular activity or meeting.
-The Scrum Guide formulates it as follows: „Product Backlog refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
+The Scrum Guide 2017 formulated it as follows: „Product Backlog refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
 This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items.
 During Product Backlog refinement, items are reviewed and revised.
 The Scrum Team decides how and when refinement is done.
 Refinement usually consumes no more than 10% of the capacity of the Development Team.
-However, Product Backlog items can be updated at any time by the Product Owner or at the Product Owner’s discretion.”
+However, Product Backlog items can be updated at any time by the Product Owner or at the Product Owner’s discretion”.

 - Continuous process with product owner and development team